 The sheer scope of the economic impact on New Jersey casinos, both online and land-based, is easy to understand when looking at the month of July this year in isolation.
 Gaming taxes for this period topped $44 million, and this is all the more significant since the summer months are often a little slower in this industry because people tend to be enjoying outdoor pursuits rather than using gambling services.

-So the long and the short of it is that while 2020 raised fears that the casino sector might never be able to recover from its pandemic-induced tailspin, the bounce back so far in 2021 has been undeniable, and looks set to continue.
+So the long and the short of it is that while 2020 raised fears that the New Jersey Casino sector might never be able to recover from its pandemic-induced tailspin, the bounce back so far in 2021 has been undeniable, and looks set to continue.
 Those employed within the industry, as well as customers and taxpayers in general, should celebrate this news.